-About the same time, some poor farming practices were on the verge of creating the Dust Bowl era of the 1930s.
+About the same time, some poor farming practices were in place that would lead to the Dust Bowl era of the 1930s.
 That calamity wasn’t just in Oklahoma.
 Western Kansas and parts of Colorado and Nebraska also were blown dry.

 In his 2005 book “The Worst Hard Time,” Timothy Egan explained in detail how this happened.